dprabin25/Sample_Tree/README.md

 6. **target.txt**

    Two columns: `Sample`, `Target`.
 Assign `Y` to every sample of interest — together these form the one global targeted cohort that clade detection is run against, with no notion of which patient a sample came from.
+Sample IDs in target.txt should be unique.
+Every sample listed in target.txt should exist in the corresponding analysis input file.
+Users should verify sample overlap before running the pipeline.
 A `Patient` column is not required and, if present, is purely informational; it plays no role in clade detection.

    E.g.